NGC 4696

+NGC 4696 is an elliptical galaxy in the constellation Centaurus.
+Its velocity with respect to the cosmic microwave background is 3251±23 km/s, which corresponds to a Hubble distance of 47.95 ± 3.38 Mpc.
+However, 25 non-redshift measurements give a much closer mean distance of 37.600 ± 1.196 Mpc.
+It was discovered by British astronomer James Dunlop on 7 May 1826.

-NGC 4696 is an elliptical galaxy.
-It lies around 145,000,000 ly away in the constellation Centaurus.
-It is the brightest galaxy in the Centaurus Cluster, a large, rich cluster of galaxies in the constellation of the same name.
+NGC 4696 is the brightest galaxy in the Centaurus Cluster, a large, rich cluster of galaxies in the constellation of the same name.
 The galaxy is surrounded by many dwarf elliptical galaxies also located within the cluster.
 There is believed to be a supermassive black hole at the center of the galaxy.

+Supernova

+One supernova has been observed in NGC 4696: